Dye Sublimation Printing

 The Teeser recommends using Dye Sublimation printing for various printing projects that need to print over nonlinear surfaces such as ball cap rims and pockets seems.
 Dye Sublimation is also used to print on a variety of products such as coffee mugs and tote bags.
 We deliver quality every time.

-Most DGT Print orders take 5 to 7 working days.
-Contact us for an exact delivery time.
+Most Dye Sublimation Print orders take 5 to 7 working days.
+Contact us for an exact time.

 No Minimum Requirement

-There are no minimum orders for Direct to Garment printing.
+There are no minimum orders for Dye Sublimation printing.
 We can print single orders.

 The Dye Sublimation process is a computer based system.